 2. Saline spray and nasal bulb syringe or aspirator

 A saline solution, such as a nose spray or mist, can help loosen thick mucus in a congested nose.
 If your child is too young to blow their nose effectively, use a suction bulb or a nasal aspirator to help clear nasal passages.
-Suctioning can be especially helpful before bed and after waking up, and for babies, prior to feeding.
+Suctioning can be especially helpful before bed and after waking up, and for babies, before feeding.

 Extra tip for congestion relief in kids: Breathing in water vapors from a warm bath or shower can also help loosen mucus.